Democrats poised to unveil two impeachment articles vs. Trump

 The outcome, though, appears increasingly set as the House prepares to vote, as it has only three times in history against a U.S. president.

-Trump spent part of the day tweeting against the impeachment proceedings, but did not immediately respond late Monday.
-The president and his allies have railed against the "absurd" proceedings, with Republicans defending the president as having done nothing wrong ahead of the 2020 election.
+Trump spent part of the day tweeting against the impeachment proceedings but did not immediately respond late Monday.
+The president and his allies have railed against the "absurd" proceedings.

 Pelosi convened a meeting of the impeachment committee chairmen at her office in the Capitol late Monday following an acrimonious, nearly 10-hour hearing at the Judiciary Committee, which could vote as soon as this week.

-"I think there's a lot of agreement," Rep. Eliot Engel of New York, the Democratic chairman of the Foreign Affairs committee, told reporters as he exited Pelosi's office .
-He said there would be an announcement in the morning.

-"A lot of us believe that what happened with Ukraine especially is not something we can just close our eyes to," Engel said.
+"I think there's a lot of agreement," Rep. Eliot Engel of New York, the Democratic chairman of the Foreign Affairs committee, told reporters as he exited Pelosi's office.
+"A lot of us believe that what happened with Ukraine especially is not something we can just close our eyes to."

 From the White House, Trump tweeted repeatedly, assailing the "Witch Hunt!" and "Do Nothing Democrats."